Are All ATV Tires Directional? How to Tell?

 • Multi-directional tread patterns grip side slopes better.

-• Multi-directional tires generally stop faster than a directional tire.
+• Multi-directional tires generally stop faster than directional tires.

-• Some multi-directional tires are designed with the characteristic V-like thread pattern of a directional tire.
+• Some multi-directional tires are designed with a directional tire’s characteristic V-like thread pattern.

-• It may pull hard to one side as it is not tracking as good as when mounted forward.
+It may also pull hard to one side as it is not tracking as well as when mounted forward.
 This may cause instability to such a degree that you lose control of the ATV, especially when riding at higher speeds.

-Many manufacturers mark their directional tires’ sidewalls with the word “TRACTION” instead of “DIRECTION.”
-The choice of words emphasizes the main purpose of mounting a directional ATV tire in the specified direction; it’s the direction that gives you better traction.
+Many manufacturers mark their directional tires’ sidewalls with “TRACTION” instead of “DIRECTION.”
+The choice of words emphasizes the primary purpose of mounting a directional ATV tire in the specified direction; it’s the direction that gives you better traction.

-By installing a directional tire according to the specified direction, you will be able to take full advantage of its performance.
+Installing a directional tire according to the specified direction allows you to take full advantage of its performance.
 For the average rider, it’s recommended that you follow the recommendations from the manufacturer.

 Mounting the tire backward may be beneficial in sand or snow

-• Reduced tire wear and vibrations on hard surfaces.
+• For reduced tire wear and vibrations on hard surfaces.
 Tractor drivers that drive a lot on paved roads reverse the tires as it may reduce tire wear and vibrations, ensuring a smoother ride.
 It is also thought to reduce the so-called bubble effect at high speeds.

-• Floating on top instead of digging in on snow and sand.
+• For floating on top instead of digging in on snow and sand.
 When installed correctly, a directional tire will push mud out to the sides, effectively cutting into the ground for better traction.
-By installing the tire backward, it will pull the dirt to the center of the wheel instead.
-You will get less traction, but the tire will not dig in as deep as it would when mounted in the forward direction.
+Installing the tire backward will pull the dirt to the center of the wheel instead.
+This reduces traction, but the tire does not dig in as deep as it would when mounted in the forward direction.
 Some riders report that this gives you better flotation on surfaces such as sand or snow.

 In a spare tire situation, you should have no problems using a directional tire mounted backward to get home.